Famous Suicides: Ray Combs

 Ray Combs’ career was taking off, but one lost gig sent him into a downward spiral that the comedian was not able to break out of.

 After leaving his small town and moving to Los Angeles, Combs had found success as the host of the Family Feud reboot.
-For six years, he had greeted contestants and the viewers at home with a carefree wit that was the signature of stand-up comedians.
+For six years, he had greeted contestants and the viewers at home with a carefree wit that became his signature.

 However, in 1993, the show’s ratings plummeted and it was decided that Combs was going to be replaced by the show’s original host in an attempt to boost viewership.
-After filming his final episode in 1994, Combs exited the stage, changed, and left without saying goodbye.
+After filming his final episode in 1994, Combs exited the stage, changed his clothes, and left without saying goodbye.

-Ron Galella/WireImageDionne Warwick, Ray Combs, Vanessa L. Williams during Taping of “Grammy Family Feud” at CBS TV City in Hollywood, California, United States.
+Ron Galella/WireImageDionne Warwick, Ray Combs, Vanessa L. Williams during Taping of “Grammy Family Feud” at CBS TV City in Hollywood.

 Combs made a good salary as host, but unfortunately, he mismanaged his money.
 After a short amount of time out of work, he and his family were broke.
 He was then found to be involved in a serious car accident that left him temporarily paralyzed and in chronic pain.

-In June 1996, police were sent to Combs’ house because he made a big commotion, tearing up the inside of his home and bashing his head into the walls.
+On June 1, 1996, police were sent to Combs’ house because he’d made a big commotion, tearing up the inside of his home and bashing his head into the walls.
 His wife said that he had just been released from the hospital after trying to kill himself so he was checked back into that hospital for evaluation.

 If you or someone you know is struggling with depression, be sure to call up the National Suicide Prevention Hotline at 1-800-273-8255.